pstefanovic/grpc-load-balancing/gRPCIstioGatewayMesh.md

 kubectl apply -f ./deploy/istio/server-routes.yaml -n istio
 ```

-Observe that small amount of traffic is flowing to server-v2.
+Observe that a small amount of traffic is flowing to server-v2.

-In the same fashion update weights to 50, 100 etc., and eventually remove server-v1 from the server-routes.
+Similarly, update weights to 50, 100, etc., and eventually remove server-v1 from the server-routes.

 ```yaml
 ...